 The original root-cause analysis depends on events to indicate an unhealthy state of a given component.
-An example here is a baseline triggered slowdown event on a web service or a simple CPU saturation event on a host.
+An example here is a baseline-triggered slowdown event on a web service or a simple CPU saturation event on a host.
 Dynatrace detects more than 100 event types on various topological components that are raised either by automatic baselining or by thresholds.

 - Every host comes with around 400 different metric types and timeseries depending on the number of processes and technologies running.
 That means that 10K hosts result in 4,000,000 metrics in total.

 - Every threshold you set on a metric or even the best automatic baseline observed over a period of time means ~1% false positive alerts.
 1 false positive alert on a host does not sound much but it also means 10,000 on 10K hosts!
-With growing number of metrics per component we must expect a proportionally higher number of false positive alerts, which leads to alert spam.
+With the growing number of metrics per component, we must expect a proportionally higher number of false positive alerts, which leads to alert spam.

-- It’s obvious that additional or more aggressive thresholds or even baselines on all those metrics is not a solution!
+- It’s obvious that additional or more aggressive thresholds or even baselines on all those metrics is not a solution.

-- AI 2.0 solution: analyze all problem related metrics proactively within the root-cause detection process.
+- AI 2.0 solution: analyze all problem-related metrics proactively within the root-cause detection process.

 To sum up, the new root-cause analysis is based on a hybrid approach that can detect root-cause even if there is no open event on a component.